-Queensferry Court Care Home in Allenton, Derby (previously known as Merrill House) provides affordable residential care for 56 residents in Allenton, Derby.
+Queensferry Court Care Home in Allenton, Derby (previously known as Merrill House) provides affordable residential care and nursing care for 56 residents in Allenton, Derby.

 We respect all our residents – their dignity, their space, and their right to make personal choices in care.
 Each resident is different, and we offer a range of activities and menu options so every person feels happy, stimulated and cared-for.